maatthc/miryoku_qmk/README_piantor.md

 https://github.com/qmk/qmk_firmware/tree/master/keyboards/beekeeb/piantor

 ## Keyboard Layers App companion

+Display the selected keyboard layer layout on screen to assist your to memorize the key's locations.

-A simple python script to display the selected layer layout on screen.
+It allows you to display the layout in a remote screen, so you can use a tablet or similar to save space on your main screen.

 https://github.com/maatthc/miryoku_qmk_app